 THREE STEPS TO FINDING FINANCIAL FREEDOM

-What is financial freedom?
+What exactly is financial freedom?
 The answer is different for everyone.

 For one person, it might be an opportunity to do a debt-free scream.
-For others, it’s retiring at 50 or making enough to drive their dream car or have that waterfront view from their living-room window.
+For another, it could be retiring at 50 or making enough to drive their dream car or have that waterfront view from their living-room window.

-In any case, there are a few best practices that can help make your own vision of financial freedom come true.
+In any case, there are a few best practices that can help with making your own vision of financial freedom come true.
 Here are our three steps to finding financial freedom:

-You work hard for your money, so make sure it’s working for you.
+You work hard for your money, so make sure your money is working for you.
 There are plenty of budget-building apps and tools out there—find one you like and begin to build your budget today.

-• First, figure out how much your basic needs (like housing, food, transportation, and healthcare) cost you each month.
+- First, figure out how much your basic needs (like housing, food, transportation, and healthcare) are costing you each month.
 These are your priorities—the things you can’t live without.
-One way to determine where your money is being spent is to review your last three months’ worth of bank statements, then enter that information into a home budget calculator
+One way to determine where your money is being spent is to review your last three months’ worth of bank statements, then enter that information into a home budget calculator.

-• Next, add categories for things like savings, debt payments, and “fun money.”
-You’re aiming for a balanced budget, which means you don’t have any money uncategorized, nor are you in the hole.
-Once you’ve budgeted for everything you can think of, you’ll see whether you need to cut back, or if you actually have more money than you thought.
+- Next, add categories for things like savings, debt payments, and “fun money.”
+You’re aiming for a balanced budget, which means you don't leave any money uncategorized, nor are you in the hole.
+Once you’ve budgeted for everything you can think of, you’ll see whether you need to cut back or if you actually have more money than you thought.

 2. PAY DOWN DEBT